frasertweedale/talks/2026-01-21-eo-pki-workshop/curriculum/00-intro.md

 The workshop is designed to make it as easy as possible to participate.

-You will need a computer with an **SSH client and a web browser**.
-You can use **any operating system**—all the exciting stuff happens in the workshop environment.
+You will need a computer with an **Internet access, an SSH client and a web browser**.
+You can use **any operating system**—all the exciting stuff happens on the machines in the workshop environment.

 Some prior experience with Linux / Unix and using a command shell will be helpful, but it is not a strict requirement.